 How long does it take to arrange a bridging loan?

 Speed really is the key for bridging lenders and they are fully geared up to work at lightning pace.
 WE have seen cases go to offer within 48 hours and complete a few days later, although the average turnaround time from application to completion would be 10-15 working days.
 While a bridging loan may be arranged much quicker than could be achieved through a traditional bank, most bridging finance companies still apply sensible and relatively conservative lending criteria.
 Usually such lenders are smaller nimble operations and specialise in doing all of the usual checks that a bank will do but without the encumbrance of bank bureaucracy.

-The term of the loan can be as short as one day usually up to a maximum of 12 months.
-Loan amounts generally start at around £25,000 with no maximum.
+The loan terms can be as short as one day, and usually up to a maximum of 18 months.
+Loan amounts generally start at around £50,000 and some lenders have no maximum.